 This last point may seem obvious, but you’d be surprised by how many sales reps have been caught in a lie.
-After all, the ‘slimy, used car dealer’ stereotype didn’t start from nothing.
+After all, the ‘slimy, used car dealer’ stereotype didn’t come from nowhere.

 Always be honest with your prospect.
 If you don’t have an answer to a question, don’t make one up that suits their agenda.
 If they choose to go with your solution, the truth will eventually come out and will only spell more trouble for you and your organization in the long run.